US Army’s annual ‘unconventional warfare exercise’ to span 25 NC counties - NewsBreak

 The Robin Sage training exercise will take place Jan.
 22-Feb.
 4 with students from the U.S. Army John F. Kennedy Special Warfare Center and School at Fort Bragg.

-Members of the military and civilians take part in Robin Sage as Special Forces students face opposing forces of the fictional nation of “Pineland.”
+Members of the military and civilians take part in Robin Sage as Special Forces students face opposing forces of the fictional nation of “Pineland.”‘Didn’t have much growing up.’
+Army veteran is gifted new Stallings home

 Military members will pose as opposing forces and guerrilla freedom fighters, also known as Pineland’s resistance movement.